-Among the recent JWST surveys, the PRIMER survey \citep{Dunlop2021} has provided one of the deepest JWST data sets with the largest survey area in the PRIMER-COSMOS and PRIMER-UDS deep fields.
-In particular, the deep and homogeneous JWST/MIRI coverage in the two PRIMER fields has been proven to be essential for robust stellar mass constraints of massive galaxies in the early universe \citep{WangT2025}.
-In addition to JWST, both PRIMER fields are covered by abundant multi-wavelength data collected from a number of deep surveys in the last decade, including CFHT \citep{WangWH2022}, Subaru \citep{Aihara2022}, Magellan \citep{Straatman2016}, VISTA \citep{McCracken2012}, UKIRT (Almaini et al., Hartley et al., in preparation), Spitzer \citep{Steinhardt2014,Mehta2018}, Herschel, SCUBA-2 \citep{WangWH2017, GaoZK2024}, VLA \citep{Smolvcic2017} and MeerKAT \citep{Hale2025}.
+Among the recent JWST surveys, the PRIMER survey \citep{Dunlop2021} has provided one of the deepest JWST datasets with the largest survey area in the PRIMER-COSMOS and PRIMER-UDS deep fields.
+In particular, the deep and homogeneous JWST/MIRI coverage of the two PRIMER fields has been proven to be essential for robust stellar mass constraints of massive galaxies in the early Universe \citep{WangT2025}.
+In addition to JWST, both PRIMER fields are covered by abundant multiwavelength data collected from a number of deep surveys in the last decade, including CFHT \citep{WangWH2022}, Subaru \citep{Aihara2022}, Magellan \citep{Straatman2016}, VISTA \citep{McCracken2012}, UKIRT (O.Almaini et al., W.Hartley et al., in preparation), Spitzer \citep{Steinhardt2014,Mehta2018}, Herschel, SCUBA-2 \citep{WangWH2017, GaoZK2024}, VLA \citep{Smolvcic2017} and MeerKAT \citep{Hale2025}.
 These rich multi-wavelength data, combined with the new JWST observations, provide a comprehensive sampling of galaxy SEDs from UV to Radio.
-This enables accurate constraints on their physical properties, including stellar masses, star formation rates traced by both UV and infrared emission, and emission lines strengths inferred from narrow- and medium-band data.
+This enables accurate constraints on their physical properties, including stellar masses, star formation rates traced by both UV and infrared emission, and emission line strengths inferred from narrow- and medium-band data.